 - financial analyst communities.

-AcSOC normally meets three times a year.
-To better serve the Council’s objectives, additional meetings and conference calls may take place.
+We normally meet three times a year.
+Additional meetings and conference calls may take place.

-CPA Canada is the national organization representing the Chartered Professional Accountant (CPA) profession in Canada.
-CPA Canada provides funding, staff and other resources to support Canada’s standard-setting process.
+Chartered Professional Accountants of Canada (CPA Canada) provides funding, staff and other resources to support Canada’s standard-setting process.

-CPA Canada and the oversights councils and boards function at arm’s length from one another.
-As a result, the oversight councils and the boards as well as their staff carry out their standard-setting operations in an independent manner.
+CPA Canada and AcSOC function at arm’s length from one another.
+As a result, AcSOC carries out its operations in an independent manner.